ClementNerma/NightOS/docs/specs/shell-scripting.md

   # ...
 ```

-The `main` function takes arguments with the same name as described in the `cmd` block:
+The `main` function takes arguments with the same name as described in the `cmd` block, and in the same order:

 ```coffee
 fn main(names: list[string], repeat: int?)